Sumidu/oldplanner/README.md

 ## Usage

-It assumes you want to generate pages for the next week so there are no options:
+Normally, It assumes you want to generate pages for the next week:
 ```
 bundle exec planner.rb
 ```

-To generate the summer semester use the first of april as an argument:
+To generate a full plan for the summer semester use the first of April as an argument:
 ```
 bundle exec planner.rb 1/04/2024
 ```

-To generate the summer semester use the first of april as an argument:
+To generate the full winter semester use the first of October as an argument:
 ```
 bundle exec planner.rb 1/10/2024
 ```